software-patterns/workshop/scratch/benchristel.md

+## 2019-03-09: Tools

+A possible book title is _Tools_, or maybe _The Code Crafter's Tools_.

+Caring is prerequisite for Quality.
+Quality is what people eventually produce when they care about their work and about what they are producing.
+I term a person who cares about what they work on and how they work on it a *crafter* or *craftsperson*.

+But caring alone is not enough to produce Quality directly.
+When crafting something new, three paths are possible:

+- Not caring -> (unobservedly) low Quality work
+- Caring -> high Quality work
+- Caring -> low Quality work

+That is, if you don't care about what you're doing, it is almost impossible to produce work of high Quality.
+You can make something that meets requirements, that hits the right benchmarks, through sheer force of will and toil, but that's not Quality.
+It's more like quantity—because it's objectively measurable.
+And anyone who looks at the result with an eye for Quality will be able to see the difference.
+They'll be able to see that the work was not produced by a human mind and heart but by an inhuman force that used the human as a tool.

+If you don't care about the work, though, *you* won't notice the low Quality.
+So though you get no joy from the work, you don't suffer much, either.

+If you do care, you may produce something of high Quality, but that's not guaranteed.
+You might also produce something of low Quality, which is the bitterest feeling there is—to care and fail.
+Since caring and failing is by far the worst outcome, many people, whose failures lead them to believe they don't have the knack for Quality, choose the path of not caring.

+This is tragic, because, after all, there is no "knack for Quality".
+It's not something you're born with—or rather, it's something *everyone* is born with.
+If you let yourself see the Quality or lack thereof in your work, you'll see it, guaranteed.
+The question is, if you see bad Quality there, how do you fix it?
+The fear of having no answer to that question is what makes people shut down the part of themselves that cares.

+To make Quality, then, you need three things:

+- Caring
+- The right tools
+- Practice

+I can't make you care, and I can't make you practice.
+But I can give you tools, and that's what this book is about.

+By "tools", I don't mean fancy computers or fancy software.
+You don't need those things to make Quality, though they're nice to have.
+The real work of programming happens in the mind, not on the screen, so the tools I describe are mental ones.
+They comprise two groups:

+- Tools for "seeing" code, turning it around in your mind, observing it from every angle.
+- Tools for changing code.

+The tools for changing are also tools for seeing: as you change code you learn new things about it that you can't easily see any other way.
+But before you start changing code, you need to be able to see it at a basic level, so you know what changes to make.
+That is the motivation for the division into two groups.
+The "changing" tools depend on the "seeing" ones.

+**Working with People**

+Once you and your team have the tools, and have begun making Quality together, you will inevitably discover differences in how you each think about Quality.
+People care about different things, so if you have a bunch of people caring about the code you're writing and the software you're building together, there's bound to be tension.

+The way teams have traditionally resolved this tension is by giving each person their own part of the codebase to work on.
+I don't touch your code, and you don't touch mine.
+We can each pursue our own vision of Quality within our isolated silos.

+There are many problems with this, though, as Kent Beck describes in _Extreme Programming Explained_.
+One is that if someone goes on vacation, their section of the code is effectively frozen in time until they return.
+No one else knows how to change it, so work that touches that part of the codebase grinds to a halt.
+The same thing happens, only worse, when someone leaves the company.

+Extreme Programming (XP) tries to remedy this via the practice of shared code ownership.
+Any member of the team is empowered to change code anywhere in the codebase, provided they write automated tests to ensure that later changes don't wreck what they did.
+This practice allows the team to converge on a set of shared norms, so that if someone leaves the company, it isn't a catastrophe.
+Their code looks similar enough to the rest of the codebase that other team members can jump right in and fill the gap.

+Unfortunately, this forced convergence of Quality norms tends to drown out minority voices on the team.
+If I'm the only person on my team who cares about security, or the only one who prioritizes readability over performance, my sense of Quality will suffer when I'm working on shared code.
+If shared code strays too far from my ideal of Quality, I'll care about it less and less.
+And lack of caring produces lower Quality.

+I have some theories about how to resolve this dilemma, between individual code silos and shared code ownership.
+One idea is for the team to share norms around testing but let people structure production code how they please;
+this helps ensure that if one programmer has to work on another's code, at least they have tests as a safety net.
+However, people have different opinions about testing too, so I fear this just kicks the can.

+Another idea is for the team to share a *pattern language* that is flexible enough to accommodate differing views.
+I already have a pattern language in mind that unifies procedural, object-oriented, and functional programming styles, so I am optimistic that a pattern language could resolve many of the interpersonal tensions around code Quality.
+In this approach, the team members must be willing to work with, and respect, patterns that aren't their preferred ones.

+Ultimately, the question of how team members resolve tension boils down to how respect works on the team.
+In individually-siloed code, I respect you by not changing your code without consulting you.
+Under shared code ownership, I show respect by writing tests to make your job easier when you have to change my code.
+Under a pattern language approach, I show respect by working with the patterns you've created in your code, though I may not particularly like them.

+Each of these patterns of respect has analogues in ordinary human society.
+The individual ownership and pattern-language approaches are similar to how unrelated people in a community interact in a civil way.
+The XP approach is a communitarian style that mirrors how people within a household interact.

+What we have here is an apparent tension between two values: the *community good* vs. the *individual good*.
+The XP approach is community-biased.
+The silo approach is individual-biased.
+The pattern language approach tries to strike a balance... but does it succeed?

+I think the way to unify these two apparently opposed values is with the value of *belonging*.
+Belonging is a state in which the individual is supported by the community, feels some form of identification with it, and gives back to it.
+The community in turn recognizes individual variation and affords individuals freedom of self-expression.

+This is an analytic way of describing belonging.
+In terms of immediate feeling, belonging is just another form of caring—but caring about people, instead of work or the products of work.

 ## 2019-03-07

 Efforts to improve code quality often focus on the code as an objective entity.
 But that misses the point.